Vitamin D, boron and other nutritional supplements to

 benefits and safety profile - including especially its ability to

-response - then we would all be singing its praises and paying top
+then we would all be singing its praises and paying top dollar for it.

-boron a day, and I believe this will significantly reduce the
+and I believe this will significantly reduce the inflammation which is

-is killing COVID-19 patients.
-(I have a box of journal articles
+killing COVID-19 patients.
+(I have a box of journal

-on boron, and no time now to write up an annotated bibliography of boron
+articles on boron, and no time now to write up an annotated

 Laundry borax is available by the kilogram in most